Our Mission

 Current List of Executive Orders

 Please refer to this website for a complete list of Executive Orders signed by Gov. Kemp.
-This list includes the most current Executive Orders that pertain to COVID-19.
 This an ever changing list, so please be sure to check often.

 Spotter Reporting Criteria - IMPORTANT